TrueConf Group Capabilities

 Updating the software from a connected USB drive is described in the relevant section.

-Real-time display of the audio and video codecs used for connection, the negotiated and actual transmission and reception bit rates, the number of lost packets, and network jitter.
+Real-time display of audio and video codecs used for connection, negotiated and actual transmission and reception channel speed, number of lost packets, and network jitter.

-View and manage current participants of a video conferencing session on the built-in MCU, select a priority participant.
+Viewing and managing current participants of the video conferencing session on the built-in MCU, selecting a priority participant.

 Displaying video from your primary camera